 In this guide, I outline Tijuana police corruption and explain how it works.
 I’ll also share some tips to help you avoid paying a bribe if you do get stopped by a corrupt police officer while visiting Tijuana.
 Finally, I’ll explain how you can reduce your chances of getting stopped in the first place.

 You can’t completely avoid falling victim to corrupt police in Tijuana but you can reduce the risk by taking some simple precautions and knowing what to do if you get stopped.
 If you’re prepared and know what to expect and how to behave, the police interaction will go much smoother.
 You might save some money too.
-This guide focuses on Tijuana but much of the info applies to Rosarito and Ensenada as well.
+This guide focuses on Tijuana but much of the info applies to other parts of Mexico as well.
+Police corruption is an issue all over the country.

 Table of Contents